DenizParlak/hayat/README.md

 - Ensure that there are only GCP-managed service account keys for each service account.
 - Ensure that ServiceAccount has no Admin privileges.
 - Ensure that IAM users are not assigned Service Account User role at project level.
+- Ensure user-managed/external keys for service accounts are rotated every 90 days or less.
+- Ensure that Separation of duties is enforced while assigning service account related roles to users.

 ## Logging and Monitoring
 - Ensure that sinks are configured for all Log entries.